tmoneybaby577/tmoneybaby577/README.md

 💻 Tech & Interests

-   # Comfortable with Bash scripting, C++, and Python
-   # Exploring networking, cybersecurity research, and exploit development
-   # Studying cybersecurity and counterterrorism to strengthen global digital defenses
+   Comfortable with Bash scripting, C++, and Python Exploring networking, cybersecurity research, and exploit development Studying cybersecurity and counterterrorism to strengthen global digital defenses

 📚 Current Focus

-   # Learning offensive and defensive security techniques
-   # Studying for Comptia Security+ exam
+   Learning offensive and defensive security techniques Studying for Comptia Security+ exam
-   # Expanding my knowledge in threat intelligence and vulnerability research
+   Expanding my knowledge in threat intelligence and vulnerability research

-Feel free to connect via my [LinkedIn Profile]([(https://www.linkedin.com/in/thomas-kimmeth/)]) or through the link attached to my profile.
+Feel free to connect via my [LinkedIn Profile][(https://www.linkedin.com/in/thomas-kimmeth/)]or through the link attached to my profile.